scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 |                         |         |                         |
 +-------------------------+         +-------------------------+
 ~~~
-{: #figure-16 title="Sample topology to illustrate the life cycle of a SCION packet.
+{: #figure-16 title="Example topology.
 AS ff00:0:1 is the core AS of ISD 1, and AS ff00:0:2 and AS ff00:0:3 are non-core ASes of ISD 1."}

-Based on the network topology in {{figure-16}} above, this example shows the path of a SCION packet sent from its source at Endpoint A to its destination at Endpoint B, and how it will be processed by each router on the path using simplified snapshots of the packet header after each processing step.
-These snapshots, which are depicted in tables, show the most relevant information of the header, i.e. the SCION path and IP encapsulation for local communication.
+Based on the above topology, this example shows the life of a SCION packet sent from source at Endpoint A to destination at Endpoint B. It also shows simplified snapshots of the packet header after each on-path router.
+These snapshots are depicted in tables and show the most relevant information of the header, including the SCION path and underlay IP encapsulation for local communication.

 ## Creating an End-to-End SCION Forwarding Path

 In this example, Endpoint A in AS ff00:0:2 wants to send a data packet to Endpoint B in AS ff00:0:3.
 Both AS ff00:0:2 and AS ff00:0:3 are part of ISD 1.
-To create an end-to-end SCION forwarding path, Endpoint A first requests its own AS ff00:0:2 control service for up segments to the core AS in its ISD.
-The AS ff00:0:2 control service will return up segments from AS ff00:0:2 to the ISD core AS ff00:0:1.
-Endpoint A will also query its AS ff00:0:2 control service for a down segment from its ISD core AS ff00:0:1 to AS ff00:0:3, in which Endpoint B is located.
-The AS ff00:0:3 control service will return down segments from the ISD core down to AS ff00:0:3.
+To create an end-to-end SCION forwarding path, Endpoint A first queries its own AS ff00:0:2 control service for up segments to the core AS in its ISD.
+The AS ff00:0:2 control service returns up segments from AS ff00:0:2 to the ISD core AS ff00:0:1.
+Endpoint A also queries its AS ff00:0:2 control service for a down segment from its ISD core AS ff00:0:1 to AS ff00:0:3, in which Endpoint B is located.
+The AS ff00:0:2 control service will return down segments from the ISD core down to AS ff00:0:3.

 **Note:** For more details on the lookup of path segments, see 'Path Lookup' in {{I-D.dekater-scion-controlplane}}.